-These days, many companies operate on a global scale.
-They have supply chains consisting of several suppliers and crossing multiple national borders.
-In order for the outsourced processes and the supply chain as whole to work, companies need to redesign them to master the challenges of today’s business world.
+Many companies today operate on a global scale, with supply chains consisting of numerous suppliers and crossing multiple national borders.
+In order for outsourced processes and entire supply chains to continue to work, they need to be redesigned to meet the challenges of today’s business world.
 This article looks at some of these challenges and how technology can help you overcome these challenges and be better prepared for the future.

-The global economy is currently in supply chain shock.
-Alongside the continuing COVID-19 pandemic, events such as the freighter Ever Given blocking the Suez Canal for several weeks have been causing sustained global supply issues.
-However, it’s not always global events which are responsible for disruptions in the supply chain.
-Even localised issues can cause a link to break in the supply chain, whether these be weather events, a supplier going bankrupt, technical issues or IT problems.
+The global economy is currently in supply-chain shock.
+Along with the continuing COVID-19 pandemic, events such as the freighter Ever Given blocking the Suez Canal for several weeks have caused long-lasting global supply issues.
+However, it’s not always global events that are responsible for disruptions in the supply chain.
+Even localized issues can cause a link to break in the supply chain, such as weather events, a supplier going bankrupt, technical issues or IT problems.
 You can read more about the fragility of global supply chains and the reasons for this in part 1 of this series.

-This article looks at how to build a future-oriented global supply chain.
-Discover how the newest technology can help strengthen your supply chain and read on for tips on how you can react quickly to the external factors threatening your supply chain – even in a crisis.
+This article also looks at how to build a future-oriented global supply chain.
+You’ll discover how the newest technology can help strengthen your supply chain, along with tips on how you can react quickly to the external factors threatening your supply chain – even in a crisis.

 Value-adding and non-value adding steps in the supply chain